EugeneBewz/discreteLab1/README.md

 ### Floyd-Warshall's algorithm (Held by: Yevhenii Bevz)
 Floyd-Warshall's algorithm is used to determine the shortest path between any two nodes in a graph.
-For clearance, the algorithm uses matrix of weights, and each iteration tries paths through every node and replaces each matrix cell, if new path is shorter than the previous one.
-Also, the algorythm can detect negative cycle: if there is a negative number in the main diagonal, then there is a negative cycle in a graph.
+For clearance, the algorithm uses a matrix of weights, and each iteration tries paths through every node and replaces each matrix cell, if new path is shorter than the previous one.
+Also, the algorithm can detect negative cycle: if there is a negative number in the main diagonal, then there is a negative cycle in a graph.

 ## Task #3